Yes, you can make homemade Petit Fours for your party! They are great for any occasion – Christmas, Valentine’s Day and Birthdays!

 - 1 Box Pillsbury™ Purely Simple™ White Cake & Cupcake Mix + Ingredients to make the cake

 - 2 -3 containers of Pillsbury™ White Frosting

 - Food Coloring

 - Add a thin layer of jam to one half of the cake.
-Add the second half over top with the crumb side down on the jam and the bottom is now facing up.
+Add the second half over top, with the crumb side down on the jam so the bottom is now facing up.

 - Cut into 1″ squares.

 - Place the cut squares over a wire rack with the jelly roll pan underneath to catch the runoff.